-The first thing you should to do is communicate with your partner.
+It can happen to any of us: Things are physically going great in a relationship… until they aren't.
+Sex lives can dwindle for any number of reasons—we get busy, stressed, exhausted, or a mix of all three.
+But there are ways to—for lack of a better phrase—spice things up.
+The first thing you should do is communicate with your partner.
 If you're feeling off, chances are your S.O. feels it too.
 After you've talked about it, it's time to look into some options.
 I reached out to a few experts on the subject for tips on easy (but effective) ways to get back on track.
 Unequivocally, they cited meditation as a really valuable option.
-Find the best meditation technique for your personality, and keep reading to find out why it works.
+Keep reading to find out why it works.

-It limits stress and distractions.
+It limits stress and distractions

 "The main way meditation can improve your sex life is by regulating your brain chemistry—stimulating mood-boosting chemicals like serotonin and dopamine while decreasing stress hormones like adrenaline and cortisol that can keep our minds (and bodies) locked into stress mode.
 In fact, a recent study found women whose cortisol levels reach a certain point become incapable of having an orgasm, and stress is cited as one of the most common culprits of erectile dysfunction."

-It increases empathy.
+It increases empathy

-In fact, the recent buzz among scientists has emphasized the critical importance of "mirror neurons" in neuroscientific dialogue.
+In fact, the recent buzz among scientists has emphasised the critical importance of "mirror neurons" in neuroscientific dialogue.
 "Mirror neurons increase our capacity for empathy, enabling our brains to intuit more powerfully what others may be feeling or experiencing in a given moment.
 Since meditation has been shown specifically to enhance empathy, it can also make us more intuitive and present during sex," notes Baglan.

-It boosts intimacy.
+It boosts intimacy

-Now, here's how to do it.
+Now, here's how to do it

 When you have a free moment during the day or before a romantic night with your partner, begin by inhaling and exhaling.
 Do this until you begin to feel "united with all that is around you," instructs Chadda.
 She says this will help you give in to the ebb and flow during sex by allowing you to feel vulnerable and open.

 "Then, visualize an unlit candle.
 Take a few deep breaths.
 As time passes, visualize a flame spark up as you inhale through your nose, exhale softly through your mouth, tuning into the sound of your breath.
-Feel yourself consciously shedding layers of shyness, shame, resistance, and fear."
+Feel yourself consciously shedding layers of shyness, shame, resistance and fear."

 This post was originally published on May 8, 2017.